 Filter

-Filters restrict the data that is displayed in the component by including or excluding the values you specify.
+Filters restrict the data that is displayed in the component by including or excluding the values that you specify.
 Learn more about the filter property.

 Filter options